atinuke-ireruwa/Analysis-of-DermAI-Diagnostic-skin-cancer-dataset-using-SQL/README.md

 # Project Workflow
 The analysis of the skin cancer dataset followed a structured, step-by-step workflow to ensure data integrity, analytical clarity, and meaningful insights:

-1. Data Import & Setup
+1. Data Import & Setup:
 Loaded the patient_info and lesion_info tables into a PostgreSQL database.
 Established relationships via patient_id as a foreign key.
 Verified data types and cleaned missing or inconsistent values.

 2. Data Exploration & Profiling
 Conducted initial SQL queries to:
 Understand the distribution of demographic variables.
 Explore lesion types, locations, and sizes.
 Identify outliers and missing data.

 3. Descriptive Analytics
 Aggregated data to summarize key trends:
 Frequency of cancer types by age, gender, and region.
 Distribution of UV exposure levels and skin types.
 Lesion sizes by location and biopsy results.

 4. Diagnostic Analytics
 Cross-tabulated variables to uncover deeper patterns:
 Relationship between lesion type and treatment outcomes.
 Correlation between exposure levels and cancer incidence.
 Family history vs. likelihood of malignant diagnosis.

 5. Insight Generation
 Highlighted key findings:
 Most affected demographics.
 Most effective treatments per cancer type.
 Regions with higher prevalence of malignant lesions.

 6. Reporting & Documentation
 Documented SQL queries in the /queries folder.
 Summarized insights and visualizations in the /insights or /reports folder.

 # Some Key Analytical questions Addressed.